Learn More

 Decarbonizing with district energy

 Nova Scotia has a heating problem – Building heat accounts for nearly half of all emissions in the Province, and more than half in New Glasgow.
-Electric air source heat pumps are commonly proposed to reduce building heat emissions but in Nova Scotia, 60% of electricity comes from coal plants.
-This means that heat pumps are less effective from an emissions reduction standpoint than in other regions.
-Future electricity rates are also highly uncertain and expected to rise, making heating with electricity a potentially expensive alternative.
+Electric air source heat pumps are promoted to reduce emissions but in Nova Scotia, 50% of electricity comes from coal plants.
+This means that heat pumps are less effective for reducing emissions than in other regions.
+Electricity rates are also expected to rise, making heating with electricity a potentially expensive alternative.

 An affordable low carbon solution – New Glasgow’s district energy system will use its own local, renewable heat sources, stabilizing energy rates for customers through long term biomass fuel contracts and bringing security to the community’s energy system.
 The heat network will also take burden off the electricity system, complimenting the Province’s transition to renewable electricity and the electrification of other sectors.

-Learn more about the components of the system below or take a look at our FAQs
+Learn more about biomass district heat below or take a look at our FAQs

 modern Bioheat